 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-Thomas Dupas: Hemorrhagic shock is responsible for 2 million deaths worldwide every year.
+Amandine Vergnaud: Hemorrhagic shock is responsible for 2 million deaths worldwide every year.
 We are studying the pathophysiological mechanisms of hemorrhagic shock with the aim of identifying new targets and thus proposing innovative therapeutic strategies.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.